namshi/gmaps-address-locator/README.md

 // Passes the currently selected location result as parameter myMap.onLocationSelection(res => console.log(res));

+// If initializing the map, the autocomplete field or the locate me button fails,
+// this hook will be called
+myMap.onFail(error => console.log(error));

 // Other helper functions:
 // Shows map
 myMap.showMap();